yooper/your-rapport/README.md

 🔗 Share Your Rapport Collection
 The data exported from Your Rapport is in a Non-Proprietary format known as JSON.
 Your collection can be downloaded as "json" file(s) which lets you easily share them with others using email or other file sharing apps.

-🔗 Share Your Rapport Collection
-The data exported from Your Rapport is in a Non-Proprietary format known as JSON.
-Your collection can be downloaded as "json" file(s) which lets you easily share them with others using email or other file sharing apps.

 🧠 Best Data Integrity Practices, so far:
 * Signed Hash for verifying the screenshot's integrity